lireupt/DataScrutureUniversity_TP01/README.md

 # DataScrutureUniversity_TP01

-Project of discipline Computer Graphics, University of ISMAT, Portimão
+Project of discipline Java Data Struct, University of ISMAT, Portimão 2020/2021

 The university practice consistes in the development of a design to detect elementary line segments, namely junctions and endpoints, from a set of overlapping lines using Java Data Struct, Stacks and Queues.